15 Tips on How to Rock a Small PPC Budget

 Choose top competitors in your area.
 The auction insights report will show which competitors are also competing for the same search keywords.

-Ensure that tracking is set-up through the PPC platform and website analytics to measure performance.
+Ensure that tracking is set up through the PPC platform and website analytics to measure performance.

-The data collected will be critical to inform your decisions on where to optimize the account.
+The data collected will be critical for informing your decisions on where to optimize the account.

-Bid for generic keywords can be very high.
+The cost-per-click for general, high-volume keywords can be very high.
 Look for unique and longer keywords to compete effectively on a smaller budget.

 Find effective long-tail keywords using your analytics account to see organic searches leading to your website, Google autocomplete, and tools like Google’s Keyword Planner.

-11. High Volume Keywords
+11. Manage High Volume Keywords

-High volume and competitive keywords can get expensive and can really put a dent into the budget.
+High volume and competitive keywords can get expensive and put a real dent into the budget.

+If the keyword is a high volume/high cost, consider organizing these keywords into its own campaign and using exact match for the keywords.
+This will enable you to more closely watch the spend on this group.

 Consider putting a cap (max bid) on what you’re willing to pay.